DIY Rain Poncho

-Making your own hiking gear is a hugely satisfying endeavor.
-And while hiking boots, rain jackets, crampons, and many other gear items might be beyond the skill set of most of us, there are a few pieces of kit that just about anyone with a few hours to spare can easily throw together.
+There are few things as satisfying as crafting your own, bespoke hiking gear.
+And while hiking boots, rain jackets, crampons, and most other gear items might be beyond the skill set of most of us, there are a few pieces of kit that almost anyone with a few hours to spare can easily throw together with ease.
 One of the most obvious is the rain poncho.

-Below, we take you through how to make your own DIY rain poncho with a simple, step-by-step guide.
-Alternatively, if you decide you’d rather purchase one, then check out our guide to the best hiking rain ponchos.
+Below, we take you through how to make a rain poncho DIY-style with a simple, step-by-step guide.

 Below, we run you through the merits and drawbacks of some of the more common choices: